anilkumarintegrella/Azure-IaaC/README.md

 4. Apply the Changes:

-    - Run the command terraform apply.
+    - Run the command `terraform apply`.
 Terraform will create or modify the specified resources based on your configuration.
     - Confirm the changes by typing yes when prompted.

 5. Verify the Resources: